dhruvparamhans/random_notes/data_types_and_numbers.md

 (*BC*, *DE*, *HL*, etc).
 Z80 has some capability to work with register pairs, making it as some kind of 16-bit CPU emulation.

-In general, if a CPU marketed as "n-bit CPU", this usually means it has n-bit GPRs.
+In general, if a CPU marketed as "n-bit CPU", this usually means it has n-bit *GPRs*.

 Hard to believe, but there was a time when hard disks and RAM modules were marketed as having *n* kilo-words instead of *b* kilobytes/megabytes.